NOAA-GFDL/fre-workflows/for-developers.md

     do_analysis_only:           False
 ```

-It's useful to make sure some of the yaml keys are set to specific values for developer work:
+For developers, you can set some of the yaml keys, such as `clean_work`, to specific values:

   ```
   postprocess: